-Background investigations are divided into two categories: fingerprint-supported

-	background checks and commercial background checks.
-Once a fingerprint-supported

-	background check is performed, applicants no longer need to submit the

-	electronic background check.
-Anyone applying to be a chaperone or volunteer must

-	be at least 18 years of age.
+Background investigations are divided into two categories: fingerprint-supported background checks and commercial background checks.
+Once a fingerprint-supported background check is performed, applicants no longer need to submit an electronic background check.
+Anyone applying to be a chaperone or volunteer must be at least 18 years of age.

 Fingerprint Supported Background Check

 All employees, coaches, bus drivers, and bus aides, must complete a fingerprint-supported background check prior to beginning employment.
 Additionally, the following groups of individuals must complete a fingerprint-supported background check:

 - All overnight volunteers or chaperones

 - All Polar Bear Plunge volunteers and chaperones